IPRED

 .

 The graduate of the Architecture program at Universidad Industrial de Santander is a professional with leadership, creativity, autonomy, and ethics, trained in citizenship, generic, and disciplinary competencies.
-These enable them to understand aesthetic, environmental, and socio-cultural expressions and manifestations crucial in architecture for the development of urban and rural spaces, both in public and private sectors.
+These enable them to understand aesthetic, environmental, and socio-cultural expressions and manifestations that are crucial in architecture for the development of urban and rural spaces, both in the public and private sectors.
 They consider societal requirements and current and future technical, economic, and political advancements of humanity.

 They possess knowledge and sensitivity to real and objective issues regarding habitat, housing, and basic needs of local, regional, and national communities.
 They have the capability to propose architectural solutions based on current regulations, user satisfaction and comfort, sustainable development of territories, and rational use of natural resources.